tq320/active-directory-homelab/README.md

 2. Password is not necessary for this lab
 3. If network is asked, put dont have internet
 4. Uncheck bloatware
+5. Open cmd and type ipconfig, verify all details are there
+6. Type ping mydomain.com in cmd and see if it works
+7. Right Click Start, go to system, go to change name (advanced)
+8. Name Computer to Client1 and join domains

+# Verify Client in DHCP
+1. Open DCHP in DC
+2. Check Client on Address Leases
+3. Check Client in ADOU